Smokey8979/wt901c_ros2/README.md

+# WT901C485 ROS 2 Driver (RS-485 Modbus IMU)

-This is a ROS2 package for setting up and using WT901C485 RS-485type modbus mode imu module
+This repository contains a **ROS 2 package for setting up and using the WT901C485 RS-485 IMU in Modbus mode**.

-This package provides a **plug-and-play ROS 2 node** that polls the WT901C485 IMU over RS-485 and publishes standard ROS sensor messages, making it suitable for **robot_localization**, **Nav2**, and general robotics applications.
+The package provides **plug-and-play ROS 2 nodes** that poll the WT901C485 IMU over **RS-485 (Modbus RTU)** and publish **standard ROS sensor messages**, making it suitable for:

+- robot_localization
+- Nav2
+- General mobile robotics, mapping, and localization applications

+This driver follows the **industrial-correct Modbus polling model** required by the WT901C485 (no UART streaming).

 ---

 ## 🔌 Hardware Setup

-### Required
+### Required Hardware
-- WT901C485 IMU
+- WT901C485 IMU (RS-485 variant)
-- USB → RS-485 converter (CH340 / FTDI, auto-direction)
+- USB → RS-485 converter
+  (CH340 / FTDI based, auto-direction recommended)
-- External **5V power supply** for IMU
+- External **5V power supply** for the IMU

 ### Wiring